The Jay-Z and Nas feud explains the Democratic presidential race

 Politicians are often forced to choose, as if they couldn’t be multidimensional.
 Bernie Sanders is a self-described democratic socialist.
 His recent popularity led to a best-selling book, which then made him a millionaire who has several homes.
 It’s possible to be both because the gist of Bernie’s ethos is that no one should be struggling.
 You can be rich and have houses, but everyone should have a house.
 However, it doesn’t stop Bernie’s political foes from using his money and status as a way to state that he’s a hypocrite.

-In Jay and Nas’s case, it was determined that they had gone too far when their mothers got involved, after Jay-Z referenced Nas’s ex, Carmen Bryant, and his daughter Destiny in a way to hurt Nas.
+In Jay and Nas’s case, it was determined that they had gone too far when their mothers got involved, after Jay-Z referenced Nas’s ex, Carmen Bryant, and his daughter, Destiny, in a way to hurt Nas.
 Both men’s mothers stepped in to tell them they needed to stop.
-Jay ended up offering an apology on The Angie Martinez Show, and eventually, fans were allowed to vote for the winner.
+Jay ended up offering an apology on The Angie Martinez Show, and eventually fans were allowed to vote for the winner.
 Nas won with 58% of the vote, while Jay-Z picked up 42%.
 Even though Nas was the clear winner, nearly two decades later people still debate who’s the best and have theories about who had the most impact.

 In the aftermath of their beef, Nas signed to Def Jam Records when Jay-Z was its president, and they even recorded music together including “Black Republican.”
 They haven’t worked together recently, but both men are considered icons and are co-existing peacefully, doing what they feel is necessary for the greater good of themselves and/or the people through their various respective business ventures.
 These moves can reignite the feud between the two among fans, as Nas is a venture capitalist and Jay has a partnership with the NFL, but they can’t please everyone, much like politicians.

 When it comes to politics, there are no mothers to keep candidates in check when they exhibit petty behavior, which at this point is often.
 It’s also not always clear—and sometimes surprising—what people want, as polling fluctuates.
-It’s unlikely that Sanders, Warren, or any of the remaining democratic presidential contenders will work together right now, unless it’s to gang up on Bloomberg again—and as an undercard, we can certainly expect Pete Buttigieg and Amy Klobuchar (rap names: Mayo P and MC Klobuchamos) to trade more barbs back and forth.
+It’s unlikely that Sanders, Warren, or any of the remaining democratic presidential contenders will work together right now, unless it’s to gang up on Bloomberg again—and as the undercards, we can certainly expect Pete Buttigieg and Amy Klobuchar (rap names: Mayo P and MC Klobuchamos) to trade more barbs back and forth.

 But what politicians might learn from Jay and Nas is how they want to be mentioned when this period of time is studied in history books, as the battle for America’s soul rages on.